 This is a speaking game.
 You’re going to divide words into their sound parts, and then ask your child to say the word.

 To start, say the word “aaat” very slowly.
-Ask them to repeat “aaat” slowly just like you said it, and then have them say it faster until they can guess your word (“at”).
+Ask them to repeat “aaat” slowly just like you said it, and then have them repeat it faster until they can guess your word (“at”).

 Here are some more words to try: